patrickmineault/codebook/pipelines.md

 Record of one deep-learning run in wandb.ai
 ```

-## Write high-level text docs
+## Document projects

-In addition to documenting pipelines, it's important to write proper textual documentation.
+In addition to documenting pipelines, it's important to write proper textual documentation for your project.
 The secret is that once you've written good unit tests and have documented your pipelines, you won't have a lot of text docs to write.

 ### Write a `README.md` file